-With baby's first Christmas or Chanukah approaching, there are probably doting relatives (*ahem*, grandparents) who want to get a gift.
-You can try to steer them toward clothing or gift certificates (after all, who remembers their first holiday season?), but what they really want to give is a toy.
+Whether it's baby's first Christmas, Chanukah, Easter or Arbor Day, doting relatives (*ahem*, grandparents) will want to get a gift.
+You can try to steer them toward clothing or gift certificates (after all, who remembers their first holiday?), but what they really want to give is a toy.

 If you provide them with some suggestions, you can help them choose quality toys that will grow with your baby through various developmental stages.
 Here are a few ideas for toy categories that are suitable for infants and will still provide enjoyment for several years of learning.

 - Musical Toys: Babies are naturally attuned to rhythm--after all they did spend nine months listening only to mom's heartbeat!
 Musical toys tap into this interest and facilitate brain development.

 - Blocks: What could be more classic than building blocks?
 Count them, stack them, and knock them down.
 Now there are many variations on the traditional alphabet wooden blocks, including cardboard blocks that nest as well as stack and blocks that teach a variety of early concepts.

 - A Plush Friend: Well before your child is ready to play with children his own age, a plush toy provide a companion and helps your child feel comfortable in new situations.
 Scout and Violet also help teach basic concepts like first words, numbers, shapes, and colors.
 Whether your child is going to a new caregiver for the first time, a doctor's appointment, or transitioning to a new sleeping arrangement, a plush friend can provide consistency.
 Just remember that young infants should not sleep with anything in their cribs--talk with your pediatrician about when it is okay to introduce a plush toy during bedtime.